madprogramer/FPGA-Morse-Code-Display/README.md

 # FPGA-Morse-Code-Display

-A School Project written in VHDL for rendering Morse Code on the LED's of an FPGA.
-(Click to watch a demonstration, the code reads "this is so sad")
+Click to watch a demonstration, the code reads "this is so sad"

 [![Click here to see a demonstration](https://cdn-b-east.streamable.com/image/2opzx_1.jpg?token=WOIzrBknnISiWQjM6lYBHQ&expires=1583454900)](https://streamable.com/2opzx "Demonstration")

 # Description

+A School Project written in VHDL for rendering Morse Code on the LED's of an FPGA.

 Using switches and buttons you can encode a message in binary and then play it out in Morse Code.
-This was originally designed for a [Prometheus FPGA](https://www.isabekov.pro/prometheus-fpga/).
+This project was originally designed for a [Prometheus FPGA](https://www.isabekov.pro/prometheus-fpga/).

 # Instructions